jessesquires/jessesquires.com/_posts/2018-06-16-reading-adichie-dear-ijeawele.md

 This passage really resonated with me:

-{% include blockquote.html
-    highlight=true
-    quote="Teach her to question language.
+> Teach her to question language.
 Language is the repository of our prejudices, our beliefs, our assumptions.
 But to teach her that, you will have to question your own language.
 A friend of mine says she will never call her daughter 'princess.'
-People mean well when they say this, but 'princess' is loaded with assumptions of a girl's delicacy, of the prince who will come to save her, etc. This friend prefers 'angel' and 'star.'"
+People mean well when they say this, but 'princess' is loaded with assumptions of a girl's delicacy, of the prince who will come to save her, etc. This friend prefers 'angel' and 'star.'
-%}

 **Language is the repository of our prejudices.**